MIRR Calculator

 • Division by zero if no negative cash flow.

-• MIRR undefined for all-negative or all-positive cash flows.
+• MIRR not defined for all-negative or all-positive cash flows.

 • Extremely high or low reinvestment rates can skew results.